Season 1, Episode 48

 Vanessa Lapointe:

 Old.
 A hundred percent.
 And I gave an example of my children’s father having really lost it that day.
-And there were other times when I would’ve been the four year old in different ways, never spring my child down with a cold garden hose and in being reactive towards my partner or reactive towards other things in life, embodied perhaps in a different behavior.
+And there were other times when I would’ve been the four year old in different ways, never springing my child down with a cold garden hose and in being reactive towards my partner or reactive towards other things in life, embodied perhaps in a different behavior.
 But we all regress back to the child versions of ourselves.
 And really when we want to parent consciously, it’s about understanding that as you walk that path, it’s not just about growing the child who’s in front of your eyes and also about growing the child that still lives inside of you and is yearning for that connection.

 Lorne Brown: